sikopet/blog/posts/devops.md

 * don't wait for a major disaster

 8) Pull, don't push.
-* nuild processes to meet demand, not accommodate supply
+* build processes to meet demand, not accommodate supply
 * determine the desired weekly output, allocate resources, and pull the work through the system to completion

 9) Build community.